logoFamily History Research UK

 About me

-Kent is situated to the south-east of London and stretches from the Medway towns in the north to Dover in the east and Tunbridge Wells in the south.
+Kent lies to the south-east of London, stretching from the Medway towns in the north to Dover in the east and Tunbridge Wells in the south.
+Known as the “Garden of England,” Kent has a rich and varied history shaped by its geography, agriculture, and strong maritime connections.

 The map below shows Kent towards the end of the 19th century.
 Click on the map for a larger version.